-Directed Vehicle - A vehicle restricted to Smog Check inspection and certification at a Test Only station or Gold Shield station.
+Directed Vehicle - A vehicle restricted to Smog Check inspection and certification at a STAR station.

 Dual Fuel Vehicle - A motor vehicle that is equipped to operate on gasoline and another fuel such as liquefied petroleum gas, CNG or liquefied natural gas.